 2.2.1 In general, a corporate exposure is defined as a debt obligation of a corporation, partnership, or proprietorship.
 Banks are permitted to distinguish separately exposures to small- and medium-sized entities ("SMEs").

 SME exposures

-- 2.2.2 SME is defined as a corporate where the reported sales1 for the consolidated group of which the firm is a part are less than SAR- equivalent of 50 million Euro 15 MM and the max claims on the counterparty are at SR. 10 MM.
-(Refer Para 273 of BCBS Basel II guidelines for details) To ensure that the information used is timely and accurate, banks should obtain the consolidated sales figure from the latest available audited financial statements2 and have it updated at least annually.
+- 2.2.2 SME is defined as a corporate where the reported sales for the consolidated group of which the firm is a part are less than SR. 15 MM and the max claims on the counterparty are at SR. 10 MM.
+To ensure that the information used is timely and accurate, banks should obtain the consolidated sales figure from the latest available audited financial statements and have it updated at least annually.
 The basis of consolidation for the borrowing group should follow that used by Banks for their risk management purposes. - 2.2.2.1 Banks should manage SME on a pooled basis in their internal risk management systems in the same manner as other retail exposures.
 This could be as part of a portfolio segment or pool of exposures with similar risk characteristics for risk assessment and quantification. - 2.2.2.2 VIP and High Net Worth Private Accounts These are defined to be exposure to VIP accounts and high net worth individuals that do not meet the criteria for retail exposures under Para 2.5.
-This category would be subject to the same capital computation formula as that applicable to the Corporate SME category, provided the exposure exceeds SAR Equivalent of 1 million.